dennisjernkrookratio/kolada_mcp/README.md

 ## Disclaimer

 Kolada MCP Server is independently developed and maintained.
-It is not officially endorsed by, affiliated with, or related to the Council for the Promotion of Municipal Analysis (RKA) or any governmental body.
+It is not officially endorsed by, affiliated with, or related to "Rådet för främjande av kommunala analyser" (RKA) or any other organization.

 ## License

 Kolada MCP Server is released under the [Apache License 2.0](LICENSE).